 Traditional light fixtures on the ceiling above the countertops.
 It usually uses a combination of natural and man-made materials with neutral colors.
 Homeowners who are looking to create a transitional kitchen should focus on the following:

-Transitional Kitchen Cabinets
+Transitional Style Kitchen Cabinets

 Shaker cabinets are the go-to option for transitional kitchens.
-With their clean lines and paneled doors, they are the perfect backdrop for an uncluttered look.
-They also allow the homeowner to be creative elsewhere within the space.
-With the right hardware and wood color, Shaker cabinets can lean either more contemporary or traditional.
+With their clean lines and paneled doors, the shaker-style cabinets are the perfect backdrop for an uncluttered look.

+A multi-tiered island is also seen in transitional kitchens, as are those that provide a lot of storage.
 The island works seamlessly with the design and allows ease of movement within the space.
-An L-shaped kitchen with an island, for example, allows for an eat-in area or casual breakfast nook.
+An L-shaped kitchen layout with an island allows for an eat-in area or casual breakfast nook.

 An upcoming trend in larger kitchens is creating two kitchen islands—one for prep and one for a sitting area.
-Another trend is larger islands of at least 24 square feet that can serve as both prep and sitting areas.
+Another trend is larger islands of at least 24 square feet that can serve as prep and sitting areas.

 Hardware in a transitional kitchen is often more contemporary.
 Tubular bar pulls, sometimes called barrel pulls, are available in many sizes and finishes, and they can add some modernity to a more traditional cabinet style.
-Long silver rods with chrome bands, for example, create a transitional look.

 Transitional kitchens commonly use a mixture of wood and metal.
 Silver rectangular handles against a dark wood Shaker cabinet will give a modern feel but with a traditional element by incorporating silver.
+Long silver rods with chrome bands create a transitional look.

 More modern transitional kitchens include black and brass accents.
 Homeowners have many choices when it comes to hardware.

-Tile
+Transitional Kitchen Tile

 Traditional tiles, such as mosaics or marble, can be mixed with contemporary ones, like large tiles.
 While traditional tiles can be incorporated, the tile pattern can represent a transitional style, such as stacking them horizontally or vertically.